mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Autocatalysis can be extended in the business world.
 According to Munger Disney is an amazing example of autocatalysis.

 Disney had ownership of many of the classic movies and animations that had graced American cinema for decades.
 Yet at a point, Disney was at a plateau.
 Maybe people had seen a few of their movies before but that was in a theater or maybe screened on TV every now and then.
 Then the world changed with the VCR and video cassette tape.
-Once the video cassette tape was invented, Disney and their extensive catalog of classic content had been positioned perfectly to take over the home media industry—and that is exactly what happened!
+Once the video cassette tape was invented, Disney and their extensive catalog of classic content had been positioned perfectly to take over the home media industry-and that is exactly what happened!
 They exploded onto the screens in homes of people worldwide with a library of Disney content that was absolutely unmatched by anything out there.
 Every home in North America had a dozen Disney video Cassette tapes in their home library if not more!

 “In the autocatalysis process, properties, events or products serve as their own catalysts and are “self-breeding.
-For example the self-stimulated increase in the demand for air conditioning, hence the self-stimulated increase in the demand for air conditioners.” — Charlie Munger
+For example the self-stimulated increase in the demand for air conditioning, hence the self-stimulated increase in the demand for air conditioners.” - Charlie Munger

  <br>
 </details>